jazminvaleriano/travel_planner/ROADMAP.md

 - Tasks:
     - Create virtual environment for TripTrek app deployment.
     - Prepare an in-person presentation to highlight TripTrek's features and functionalities.

+Join our GitHub repository to help build new features and improve existing ones.
+### Developers: Assist in achieving the long-term goal of public transportation integration.
+Work on improving algorithms for itinerary development and route planning.
+### Designers:
+Design user interfaces and enhance the user experience to make TripTrek more intuitive and visually appealing.
+Create visual assets and branding pieces to improve the overall appearance and feel of the application.
+### Travel enthusiasts:
+Share feedback and suggestions for improving the TripTrek experience based on your travel experiences and preferences.